Cherreads

 Empty.

-"Should I ask the attendant—"
+"Should I ask the attendant"

 "Stop."

-Zenkyou's voice cut clean.
+Zenkyou's voice cut clean through the silence.

-She moved through the room.
+She moved through the room slow, precise.
+Not searching, confirming.

-The coat Shura arrived in—
+The coat Shura had arrived in was folded perfectly and placed.

 "…He's gone."

 Flat.
+Certain.

-Yura stepped forward.
+Yura stepped forward, confused.

 "But… why?"